 Extra pair of eyeglasses.

-Contact information for family, friends and physicians.
+Contact information for family, friends, and physicians.

-Essentials for a Disaster Supplies Kit
+Disaster Supplies Kit Essentials

 If you anticipate an extended evacuation at an emergency shelter or your family is returning to a home without functioning electricity and water, these items will prove helpful.